-An elegant Cheltenham townhouse that’s perfect for a weekend getaway or as a bespoke private house party.
+An elegant Cheltenham townhouse that’s perfect for a weekend getaway, a bespoke private house party or somewhere to get married.

 But for a truly unique experience, have the 13 bedrooms, drawing room, dining room and courtyard garden all to yourself.
 Light the fires, put the music on, invite 26 friends, turn up the music, get your own chef to produce a feast like no other and pour yourself a gin and tonic.